 Alongside performances of our international dance theatre production, 'Where is Home?', we offer a comprehensive range of educational work, including workshops and residencies.
 The themes of 'Where is Home?' are migration, home and diaspora, identity, belonging and self worth.
 Currently State of Trust is delivering a 'Where Is Home?' programme in West Somerset supported by HPC/Somerset Community Fund.

 Photo of 'Where Is Home?' summer school (c) Daniel Spencer.

 We are delighted to announce that with the support of Heritage Lottery and Beckford Tower Trust we are starting work on an R&D based on the novel ‘Cane Warriors’ by Guardian Prize winner Alex Wheatle MBE.
-Through this project and its associated educational programme, we aim to create an experience which acknowledges the significance of slavery and colonialism on the culture and psyche of modern Britain.
+Through this project and its associated educational programme, we aim to create an experience which acknowledges the significance of slavery and colonialism to the culture and psyche of modern Britain.

 Photo (c) Alex Wheatle